Written by: Greg Ellifritz

 – Most hand-carried bombs have a limited range inside a building.
 If you get a very specific threat providing the bomb location, it may be safer just to move everyone to a part of the building farthest away from the bomb rather than taking them outside.

-Panicked mandatory evacuation is not the best solution for this problem.
+Panicked mandatory evacuation is not the best solution for either the active killer “Swatting” call or the bomb threat.